AndyFTW/SnakeBasic/README.md

     V
     y

-Y points down, so it's easier to draw line by line
+Y points down, so it's easier to draw line by line.

 Maximum characters of default console window: